mtoohey31/form-questions/README.md

 performance.
 However, if there is interest in modifying the architecture to avoid the drawbacks outlined above, feel free to open an issue or pull request.

-## Running
+## Usage

-To get started, rename the [`.env.example`](./.env.example) file to `.env` and fill in all fields under the `# Required` heading.
-You will need to supply a client ID and API key for a Google Cloud Platform project with the sheets api in its scope, and http://localhost:5000 as both an authorized JavaScript origin and redirect URI.
+To get started, clone the repository and rename or copy the [`.env.example`](./.env.example) file to `.env`, then fill in all fields under the `# Required` heading.
+You will need to supply a client ID and API key for a Google Cloud Platform project with the Sheets API in its scope, and http://localhost:5000 as both an authorized JavaScript origin and redirect URI.
 Visit https://console.cloud.google.com/apis/credentials to set this up.

 Please note that the optional `UPDATE_FREQUENCY` environment variable refers to the frequency with which the data from the the Google Sheet will be updated, in